openstack-archive/bareon/README.md

 ## Overview

-fuel-agent is nothing more than just a set of data driven executable scripts.
+Bareon is nothing more than just a set of data driven executable scripts.
 - One of these scripts is used for building operating system images.
 One can run this script on wherever needed passing a set of repository URIs and a set of